serenayhanim/cosmos-lessons/_episodes/07-adding_RSS_feeds.md

 ***

 ### What is an RSS Feed?
-- An RSS Feeds is a technology that allows users to access updates to the website in a computer-readable format.
+- An RSS Feed is a technology that allows users to access updates to the website in a computer-readable format.
-- Websites which publish episodes, news, blog posts or episodes of video series use RSS Feeds.
+- Websites which publish episodes, news, blog posts, episodes of video series use RSS Feeds.
 - With RSS Feeds, users do not need to check websites manually for new content.
 - Further information can be found by following the links below: